- Chart

 Strengths

-- Exceptional brand reputation for quality, reliability, and durability.
+- Exceptional brand reputation for reliability and quality.

 Weaknesses

-- Slower pace in adopting fully electric vehicles (BEVs) compared to some competitors.
+- Slower adoption of fully electric vehicles compared to some competitors.

-- Reliance on internal combustion engine (ICE) vehicles for a significant portion of revenue, which faces long-term regulatory headwinds.
+- Reliance on internal combustion engine technology, which faces long-term regulatory pressures.

 Opportunities